bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

     All APIs to load databases configuration from :code:`IApplication` and :code:`IEnvironment` has been removed.
 They were introduced to show the configuration in the legacy AdminUI.
-    They were never intended to use it in your Axon Ivy Projects.
+    They were never intended to use it in your |axon-ivy| Projects.

 .. _migrate-92-93-rest-clients: